Bambo-Rambo/TinyFinder/README.md

 # TinyFinder

+### Note: Recent Citra builds will generate a slightly different Initial seed each time you load a game, making consistent seed RNG abuse impossible.
+Canary 2610 and Nightly 1915 are tested versions proved to be working fine.

 Windows forms app for assisting with RNG abuse (mainly TinyMT) in Pokemon gen 6 games.

 It aims to be a more user friendly version of Tiny Timeline Tool in 3DS RNG Tool, including various fixes, enhancements and new features.